Mumbai City FC announce Football School Center | Goal.com

 Mumbai City FC announce Football School Center

-Indian Super League (ISL) outfit Mumbai City FC have announced that they will launch their brand of Football School.
+Indian Super League (ISL) outfit Mumbai City FC have announced that they will launch their brand of Football Schools.

 The inaugural center of the school will be set up at the Neville D'Souza Football Turf in Bandra West, Mumbai.

-The Football Schools will be open for kids falling in the under-6, under-8 and under-10 age categories.
+The Football Schools will enroll kids falling in the under-6, under-8 and under-10 age groups.

 We're bringing the Islanders' brand of football to the young ones of Aamchi Mumbai in exactly two weeks with the first ever center of the Mumbai City Football Schools in Bandra! 🤩🔜— Mumbai City FC (@MumbaiCityFC) August 6, 2019